 COVID-19 was declared a pandemic by the World Health Organisation on 11 March 2020.
-As of 30 June 2021, the New Zealand government's response in containing the virus has been successful to date albeit with severe economic impact.
-The longer term economic and health outcomes are still uncertain.
+Throughout FY22, there have been global rollouts of COVID-19 vaccinations including in New Zealand, which appear to be highly effective against serious illness and death caused by COVID-19 (including current strains).
+However, the longer term economic and health outcomes are still uncertain.